zapier/visual-builder/docs/_build/authentication/oauth.md

 -- **Default Value**: Include a value for this field to be used as a fallback.
 For optional fields, the default value is set on initial connection creation and used in the API call instead of missing or null values every time the Zap runs.
 For required fields, this value is used during connection creation, but not when the Zap runs (Zapier raises an error for missing/null values instead).

 - Input fields marked as password and all authentication fields with sensitive, private data such as both username and password from OAuth v2 are automatically censored at runtime.
 These values are stored in the Auth bundle and used in API calls, but are replaced in Zapier’s logs with a censored value like this `:censored:6:82a3be9927:`.
+Due to this, it is not possible to view the exact tokens or keys in Zapier's logs.
+To verify that the same token as was returned by the authentication, is being used in subsequent API calls; you can compare censored value characters, for example `:censored:6:82a3be9927:` would have the same value ending in 9927 when used in a subsequent call.

 - Each input field is listed with its label, key, type, and required status in your authentication settings.
 Click the field to edit it, or click the gear icon and select _Delete_ to remove a field.